 Hi, I'm Nik.
-That's me in the picture enjoying all that Devon has to offer.
-The stunning coast is, in part, responsible for setting me on this path.
+I live on Devon's South coast, which, in part, is responsible for setting me on this path.
 When I embarked on this journey initially, I was contemplating making children's underwear after being frustrated with what was available on the high street.

 Then lockdown happened.